arieldunn/leaflet-challenge/README.md

+# A visualization of USGS earthquake data using the Leaflet.js library.
+The data pulled were all the earthquakes from the past 7 days.
+The visualization tool used to create this map is Leaflet combined with the Mapbox API.
+Various map skins were used as potential layers in this visualization.

 United States Geological Survey: Visual Representation of the Relationship Between Tectonic Plates and Seismic Activity

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 A map has been created to visualize all data by using Leaflet.js.
 The map plots all of the earthquakes from the USGS data set based on their longitude and latitude and illustrates the relationship between tectonic plates and seismic activity.
-Can be seen here : https://arieldunn.github.io/leaflet-challenge/Step-2/index.html
+# Can be seen here : https://arieldunn.github.io/leaflet-challenge/Step-2/index.html

 ____________________________________________
 Repository Documentation: